bbc/simorgh/docs/Creating-Components.md

 ### Update the schema
 data/schema.yaml describes the Article API definition for web.
 We need to make it aware of our new component.

-Your component is more than likely a new 'block', so you'll need to add it to the array of what blocks are allowed to look like:
+Your component is more than likely a new 'block' in the data feed, so you'll need to add it to the array of which blocks the application should validate:

 ```yaml
     blocks: